 I think the question meant to ask the difference with part d instead of c.
 The difference between my answer to this problem and my answer to part c is 0.09 = the difference in mean LDL between groups differing by 1 year in age = the slope

 126.1246-126.2148=-0.0902 mg/dL

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?